bytecodealliance/wasmtime/cranelift/docs/regalloc.rst

   the tied input value doesn't interfere with the output value by inserting a copy if needed.

-The spilling heuristic used by Cretonne is very simple.
+The spilling heuristic used by Cranelift is very simple.
 Whenever the spiller determines that the register pressure is too high at some instruction, it picks the live SSA value whose definition is farthest away as the spill candidate.
 Then it spills all values in the corresponding virtual register to the same